 Chris is certified as a foundational-level EH Psychotherapist from the Existential-Humanistic Institute (EHI), is currently engaging advanced certification at EHI, and completed a concentration in EH practice at Saybrook University, a leading non-profit university in EH Psychology and Psychotherapy.

 Chris writes a monthly blog for Psychology Today titled “The Existential Station: Fuel for Presence, Meaning, Awe, and Transcendence.”
 He is co-editing and writing a piece for the book “Existential Psychology in Cross-Cultural Contexts” forthcoming from University Professors Press.
 Chris is on the organizing/planning committee for the upcoming 4th World Congress of Existential Therapy to be held in Denver, Colorado, in June 2026.

 A lover of literature and art, Chris earned a Master of Fine Arts degree from the School of the Art Institute of Chicago.
+He also holds an MA in Clinical Psychology from Saybrook.
 In 2010, he joined AmeriCorps and worked with at-risk youth in Phoenix.
 In 2011, he began his journey as a counselor, facilitating a wide range of group therapies and psychological education.
-For seven years, Chris served as lead counselor and manager of a large outpatient clinic in Tucson serving 850 clients with a range of substance use and mental health treatment needs.
+For seven years, Chris served as lead counselor and then manager of large outpatient clinics in Phoenix and Tucson serving 850 clients with a range of substance use and mental health treatment needs.
 He supervised an interdisciplinary team of 25 employees.

-Chris enjoys yoga, meditation, and spending time with friends and family.
+Chris enjoys yoga, meditation, reading, creative writing, comedy, dancing, and spending time with friends and family.